Ne00n/statibus/README.md

 5. Enable the cronjobs, see => configs/cron|uptime.example<br />
 Run cron every 60s, uptime is for generating the uptime percentages, every 5 minutes is fine

-You can access the databse anytime via rest api or ./rqlite
+**You can access the databse anytime via ./rqlite in case the commands are not enough.**

 **service**<br />
 - add